iiRealisticDev/hd-denied-reasons/README.md

 # Starting Price
 You must include a starting price.

 # No invite
-Ads must include Discord invite
+Ads must include a Discord invite

 # Ad hiring
 \`,ad` is for advertising communities, not hiring